ispc/ispc/docs/ispc.rst

 Updating ISPC Programs For Changes In ISPC 1.16.0
 -------------------------------------------------

-The release has several new functions in the standard library, that can possbily affect compatibility:
+The release has several new functions in the standard library, that can possibly affect compatibility:

 * ``alloca()`` - refer to `Stack Memory Allocation`_ for more details.